Livermore Falls voters to decide $2.56 million, ordinance change

 Voters will also consider withdrawing $28,598 from the general fund to be placed in the Dangerous Buildings fund.

-The Budget Committee is recommending a “no” vote on a majority of the budget articles, except for capital improvements and donations.
+The Budget Committee is recommending voting no on a majority of the budget articles, except for capital improvements and donations.

 There is also a proposed change to the Building Lot Standards Ordinance regarding mobile homes.